UKHomeOffice/tf-testrunner/README.md

 tf-testrunner parses [Terraform configuration](https://www.terraform.io/docs/configuration/index.html) to Python and then runs your tests.

-Current terraform upgade tag is 32.
+Current terraform upgrade tag is 32.

 ### How it works: